Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 Mutation is done bit by bit, but the mutation rate can change.
 It can go from 0% to 100%.
 However, the mutation is typically<br>
 around 1%.
 Anything much higher, will introduce too much randomness, anything less, and you<br>
 don’t get enough and the sample tends to stagnate.
 I went with a mutation rate of 1% and amplitude of 3%.<br>
 However, do keep in mind the number is also depended on your q-factors.
-If you have  high reinforcement numbers then it should be higher;<br>
+If you have <br>
-if they're lower, it should be lower.<br>
+high reinforcement numbers then it should be higher ; if they're lower, it should be lower.<br>
 <br>

 **Method**